 Maybe you're a seasoned investor or are just starting to look at different investment options.
 Either way, you'll want to have a conversation with your partner about where you stand on investing principles.
 For example, maybe one of you has experience with financial instability and prefers less risky investments, whereas the other one would rather build up a high-risk, high-reward portfolio.
 It's important to have this discussion early on to understand where your partner is coming from and the reasoning behind their personal investment philosophy.

 This is also a good time to start discussing retirement and how you both plan on accomplishing the long-term goals you may have.
-For example, maybe you have a 401K through your company but your partner prefers to also have a private IRA or Roth IRA account.
-Whichever option you choose for investing and retirement planning, it's important to remember that, the earlier you start, the more likely you are to be stable and prepared for long-term financial security.
+For example, maybe you have a 401K through your company, but your partner prefers to also have a private IRA or Roth IRA account.
+Whichever option you choose for investing and retirement planning, it's important to remember that the earlier you start, the more likely you are to be stable and prepared for long-term financial security.

 Remember that, while planning a wedding may be overwhelming at times, you're working together with your partner to create the best possible outcome for your future together.
 This is why it’s crucial to set some time aside after your engagement to determine your financial needs and goals as a couple.
-This ensures that you're on the same page moving forward about finances, and can help you avoid one of the most common causes for stress and anxiety in a marriage.
+This ensures that you're on the same page moving forward about finances and can help you avoid one of the most common causes of stress and anxiety in a marriage.
 This financial conversation establishes good habits and forms a solid foundation to build upon in your future together.
 Congratulations on finding your happily ever after!